fullsmartdev/react-native/README.md

 - [Awesome React Native Meteor ★115](https://github.com/meteor-factory/awesome-react-native-meteor) - An awesome list of resources for using Meteor and React Native together
 - [NativeBase ★3679](https://github.com/GeekyAnts/NativeBase) - builds a layer on top of React Native that provides you with basic set of components for mobile application development
-- [React Native Diagnose](https://github.com/netbeast/react-native-diagnose) -  A framework to test a React Native app during runtime and production
 - [Teaset ★215](https://github.com/rilyu/teaset) - A UI library for react native, provides 20+ pure JS(ES6) components, focusing on content display and action control.

 ## Tutorials